Tricuspid Valve Repair Surgery

 You may be given IV antibiotics before the procedure starts.

-Other catheters may be inserted in your neck and wrist to monitor the status of your
+Other tubes (catheters) may be inserted in your neck and wrist to monitor the status

-heart and blood pressure, and to take blood samples.
-Catheters may also be inserted
+of your heart and blood pressure, and to take blood samples.
+Catheters may also be

 The anesthesiologist will monitor your heart rate, blood pressure, breathing, and

 blood oxygen level during the surgery.
-Once you are sedated, a breathing tube may
+Once you're sedated, a breathing tube may be

-be inserted through your throat into your lungs and you will be connected to a ventilator,
+inserted through your throat into your lungs.
+You'll be connected to a breathing machine

 A nurse will insert a catheter into your bladder to drain urine.